Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

   <center>
     {% include image.html url="/assets/images/Kaggle:NLP-Twitter/high_recall.svg" description="Figure 3.
-  The dots inside the 'circle' represent the tweets that have been classified as 'tweet talking about disaster' by the model." %}
+  The dots inside the 'circle' represent the tweets that have been classified as 'tweet talking about disaster' by the model.
+  Here the model correctly classified all of the green dots, but there are many dots inside the circle are red." %}
   </center>
   <br>

-  Here the model correctly classified all of the green dots, but there are many dots inside the circle are red.
-We can define what the recall and precision are using this example.
+  We can define what
+  the recall and precision are using this example.
 The recall (or recall score) is the fraction of green dots that are in the circle (ie correctly classified): In this example it would be $$100\%$$ since all the green dots are in the circle.
 The precision is the fraction of dots in the circle that are green: Here it would be less than $$50\%$$ since most of the dot in the